CodingGenius0001/Calendar-Assistant/README.md

 # Calendar-Assistant
-QOL to make organizing your events a breeze in your personal calendar
+QOL to make organizing events a breeze in your personal calendar